selfup/mgt2d/README.md

 # Mono Game Template 2D

-Just Trying to figure out how this all works.
+Just trying to figure out how this all works.

 ### Installation